-Katy Perry Goes Green By Bicycling To Her Concerts And Taking Her Home Off-Grid
+Katy Perry Goes Green By Bicycling To Her Concerts And Taking Her Home Off Grid

 In 2015, Perry starred in a service announcement to bring attention to the issue of climate change where she posed as a weather person and talked about the impact that global warming was having on people.

-The so-called Google Camp, which was held in Sicily in July, drew not only Perry but dozens of big-name celebrities and wealthy people, including Perry’s fiance Orlando Bloom, along with Harry Styles, Barry Diller, David Geffen, Bradley Cooper, and Priyanka Chopra.
+The so-called Google Camp, which was held in Sicily in July, drew not only Perry but dozens of big-name celebrities and wealthy people, including Perry’s fiancé, Orlando Bloom, along with Harry Styles, Barry Diller, David Geffen, Bradley Cooper and Priyanka Chopra.
 The $20 million 3-day event was meant to focus on climate change, but it drew press for all the wrong reasons.

-Many people noted that the guests showed up via over 100 private jets, spewing hundreds of thousands of pounds of CO2 into the environment, according to Page Six.
-Guests also showed up in enormous yachts and drove around the island in environmentally unfriendly sportscars, like the 15-mpg Maserati that Perry was seen riding around in.
+Many people noted that the guests showed up via over a hundred private jets, spewing hundreds of thousands of pounds of CO2 into the environment, according to Page Six.
+Guests also showed up in enormous yachts and drove around the island in environmentally unfriendly sports cars, like the 15-mpg Maserati that Perry was seen riding around in.

 “Google Camp is meant to be a place where influential people get together to discuss how to make the world better,” one person said.
 “There will likely be discussions about online privacy, politics, human rights, and of course, the environment, which makes it highly ironic that this event requires 114 private jets to happen,” an attendee said.